Pharmacy Residency Programs

 The pharmacy practice residency started in July 2002 and is fully accredited by the American Society of Health-System Pharmacists (ASHP).
-Each year, Community Health Network recruits four pharmacy practice residents.
+Each year, Community Health Network recruits four PGY1 pharmacy residents.
 The residency experience is shared among Community Hospital East, Community Hospital North, Community Hospital South and Community Heart and Vascular Hospital, all within our network of community-based hospitals in Indianapolis, Indiana.

 Sarah Lackey, PharmD, BCPS

 The postgraduate year two (PGY2) ambulatory care residency offers two positions at Community Health Network.
 The ambulatory care residency experience is concentrated within outpatient primary care clinics throughout the greater Indianapolis area.
 The ambulatory care pharmacy resident will be integrated into a multidisciplinary team of physicians, nurses, social workers, dietitians and other clinic staff.
 It is a 12-month specialized program designed to develop an expertise in ambulatory care disease state management.
 The residency program is designed to prepare the resident for a career as a clinical pharmacy specialist in ambulatory care practice or as ambulatory care clinical faculty at an academic institution.

 The resident will sign a collaborative drug therapy management (CDTM) agreement with physicians allowing him or her to be an integral part of the patient’s healthcare team to optimize medication use and obtain desired therapeutic outcomes.
 Agreements are in place for the following pharmacy services: